clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 Since both of them are computed on the same feature space, we simply need a distance metric that would rank a given `user_vector` to all the `book_vectors`.

 One such metric is the `cosine_similarity` that we're using bellow.
 It computes a distance between two n-dimensional vectors and returns a score between -1 and 1 where:
-* something close to -1 means that the vectors have opposite relations (e.g. commedy and drama)
+* something close to -1 means that the vectors have opposite relations (e.g. comedy and drama)
 * something close to 0 means that the vectors have no relation between them
 * something close to 1 means that the vectors are quite similar

-The code bellow will compute a recomendation for a single user.
+The code bellow will compute a recommendation for a single user.

 ```python